sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 	----------  -----------
 	ARMED       3s

-### 2.5 Transceiver related CLI refactoring
+### 2.5 Transceiver related CLI re-factoring

-Currently Transceiver related CLI is fetching infomation by directly access the SFP eeprom, the output will keep as original, and information will be fetched from state DB.
+Currently Transceiver related CLI is fetching information by directly access the SFP eeprom, the output will keep as original, and the source will be changed to state DB.

 ### 2.6 Utilities for real-time data

 For the sfputility, psuutility, user may want to keep a way to get real-time data from hardware rather than from DB for debug purpose, so we may keep sfputility, psuutility and only install them in pmon.

-## 3. New platform API implememtation
+## 3. New platform API implementation

 Old platform base APIs will be replaced by new designed API gradually.
-New API is well structed in a hierarchy style, a root "Platform" class include all the chassis in it, and each chassis will containe all the peripheral devices: PSUs, FANs, SFPs, etc.
+New API is well structured in a hierarchy style, a root "Platform" class include all the chassis in it, and each chassis will contain all the peripheral devices: PSUs, FANs, SFPs, etc.

-As for the vendors, the way to implement the new API will be very similiar, the difference is that individual plugins will be replaced by a "sonic_platform" python package.
+As for the vendors, the way to implement the new API will be very similar, the difference is that individual plugins will be replaced by a "sonic_platform" python package.

 New base APIs were added for platform, chassis, watchdog, FAN and PSU.
 SFP and eeprom not defined yet, will be in next phase.
 All the APIs defined in the base classes need to be implemented unless there is a limitation(like hardware not support it, see open questions 3)

 Previously we have an issue with the old implementation, when adding a new platform API to the base class, have to implement it in all the platform plugins, or at least add a dummy stub to them, or it will fail on the platform that doesn't have it.
-This will be addressed in the new platfrom API design, not part of the work here.
+This will be addressed in the new platform API design, not part of the work here.

-New platfrom API is defined in this PR: https://github.com/Azure/sonic-platform-common/pull/13
+New platform API is defined in this PR: https://github.com/Azure/sonic-platform-common/pull/13

 ## 4. Pmon daemons dynamically loading
 We have multi pmon daemons for different peripheral devices, like xcvrd for transceivers, ledd for front panel LEDs, etc. Later on we may add more for PSU, fan.

-But not all the platfrom can support all of these daemons due to various reasons, in some case some platform may need some special daemons which are not common.

-Thus if we only load the common pmon daemons in all the platfrom without any determination, may encounter into some errors.
-To avoid this, pmon need a capability to load the daemons dynamically based on specific platfrom.
+But not all the platfrom can support(or needed) all of these daemons due to various reasons.
+Thus if we arbitrarily load all the pmon daemons in all the platfrom, some platform may encounter into some errors.
+To avoid this, pmon need a capability to load the daemons dynamically for a specific platfrom.

-The starting of the daemons inside pmon is controlled by supervisord, to have dynamically control on it, an approach is to manipulate supervisord.
-For now pmon superviosrd have a common configuration file which applied to all the platforms by default.
+The starting of the daemons inside pmon is controlled by supervisord, to have dynamically control on it, an approach is to manipulate supervisord configuration file.
+For now pmon superviosrd only have a common configuration file which applied to all the platforms by default.

-We can add a customized pmon daemon configuration file in the platform folder, make the enhance start script "start.sh" with a parser for this configuration file, and load the daemons conditionally according to the parse result.
-For example, to control the ledd, we can put a file "leed_not_start" to platform folder, when dectect this file exist, it will not start ledd:

-	if [ ! -e /usr/share/sonic/platform/leed_not_start ]; then
-		supervisorctl start ledd
-	fi
+An template file will be added to generate supervisord configuration file for each platform during start up, if on some platform need to skip starting of some daemon, then can add some control code to the template.

+For example, Mellanox platform don't want ledd to be started, following code can be added to the template:

+	{%- if sonic_asic_platform != "mellanox" %}
+		[program:ledd]
+        command=/usr/bin/ledd
+        priority=5
+        autostart=false
+        autorestart=false
+        stdout_logfile=syslog
+        stderr_logfile=syslog
+        startsecs=0
+	{%- endif %}

 ## 5. Open Questions
-- 1.)
-Do we need a watchdog daemon?
+- 1. How to get and organize the watchdog data? do we need a watchdog daemon?
-- 2.)
-Make xcvrd collect more information (lpmode) may degrade the performance.
+- 2. Make xcvrd collect more information (lpmode) may degrade the performance.
+- 3. What kind of business logic can be added to the daemons?